Compassionate Justice Fund

 • This does NOT need to be a recent injury.

 • Eligible persons do NOT need a formal diagnosis of a prior TBI.
-However, you will need a clinician or caseworker to state they believe you’ve had a TBI, OR, we may ask you some questions using the HELPS TBI Screening Questionnaire
+However, you will need a clinician or caseworker to state they believe you’ve had a TBI, or we may ask you questions using the HELPS TBI Screening Questionnaire

-• Funding will only be provided if there is evidence suggesting that a person is ‘marginalized’ or ‘vulnerable’, including but not limited to persons who are/have:
+• Funding is provided if there is evidence suggesting that a person is ‘marginalized’ or ‘underserved’, including but not limited to persons who are/have:

 • Experience of violence or abuse